talhanai/acousticfeatures-fhs/README.md

 **sample_8K.wav** is the classic TIMIT phrase: _"She had your dark suit in greasy wash water all year"_

+Disclaimer: The user accepts the code / configuration / repo AS IS, WITH ALL FAULTS.

 _Last Updated 11th September 2017_